 - (wait key value) - delays progress in this node until the value in global memory at the location specified by

 Unlike with causal consistency, which only requires that every process see the same order of causally related writes, sequential consistency requires that every process observe the same order of all writes.
-Note, however, that stale reads are still possible, as sequential consistency does not impose the real time constraint.
+Note, however, that stale reads (with respect to real time) are still possible, as sequential consistency does not impose the real time constraint.

 Note that the simulator here is currently slightly stronger, and in fact provides linearizability.
 I am in the middle of re-writing the consistency models and this will be improved soon.